ladiesofcode/GitIntro/README.md

 * GIT on your machince, this can be done by following the steps on how to [install GIT](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 * A Github account, if you don't have one you can create one [here](https://github.com/join)

+## Outcome
+By the end of this tutorial you will have:
+* Forked a codebase
+* Created a branch
+* Edited the README
+* Created a PR
+* Learned some git

+## Oh Forks
+A fork is a copy of a repository that you manage.
+Forks let you make changes to a project without affecting the original repository.
+You can fetch updates from or submit changes to the original repository with pull requests.

+This repo acts as the original repository, which everyone will not have write access to.
+So to

 ## Clone The Repo
 To have the repo on your own machine, use a commandline or other Git tool to clone the repo: